READ AND REVIEW. Kuroko no Basuke is not mine.

 You see, Dad got the promotion he's been working on for 5 years!
 (Jeez, 5 years for a promotion, that sucks!)
 It was great news because finally we'll have more money but he said:

 "We have to live in Japan."
 Dad repeated more slowly when none of us reacted.

 He wasn't joking.
 I hope he was.

 The discussion goes around with Mom saying it is "very difficult as hell to settle".
 Dad says "getting the job will ensure the kids future" - also known as the college fund BTW.
 Mom got a point with the "kids will have a difficult time adjusting with the culture and socializing with other people."
 Dad said "it will make the kids grow as a real person."
-I would like to make a point here that there are other adjectives Mom could use aside from 'difficult', but as I said, we are not allowed to enter the discussion.
+I would like to make a point here that there are other adjectives Mom could use aside from 'difficult' but we are not allowed to enter the discussion.
 Dad won by saying that "sacrifices must be made in order to obtain all the good things in life."
 And so it was decided.

-Yes, Dad is a philosophical-type of person and he always wins all discussions because of it.
 I mean, really, how can you argue with wisdom?